Where Heaven Meets Earth

 And then, 3313 years later, on September 11th the altered landscape of the New York skyline has rudely reminded us of the fragility of our manmade airplanes and skyscrapers.

 Isn’t it interesting that the Midrash uses “Rome” and “Syria” as symbols of the two dichotomous worlds of heaven and earth – each forbidden to travel to the other.
-Christian Rome and Muslim Syria – West and East – are now at war with each other.
-In the name of heaven (as distorted as it may be), Muslim fundamentalism is attacking the secular earthiness of Rome [Edom].
+Christian Rome and Muslim Syria – West and East – have been at war with each other over the centuries.
+In our times, Muslim fundamentalism is attacking, in the name of heaven (as distorted as it may be), the secular earthiness of Rome [Edom].

 Perhaps they have forgotten Mattan Torah.
 And this week’s Torah portion is here to remind them that heaven and earth can be joined, that we can and must reach a balance between these seemingly incompatible realities.
 It happened 3328 years ago at Sinai.
 And it can happen today.